Hobartville

-Hobartville is a heritage-listed farm and residence at Kurrajong Road, Richmond, City of Hawkesbury, New South Wales, Australia.
+Hobartville is a heritage-listed farm and residence located on Kurrajong Road, Richmond, New South Wales, an outer suburb of Sydney, Australia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Hobartville is a pastoral property that, by the 1930s, was described as "the most successful Hereford cattle stud in Australia".

 The land that became Hobartville was originally two early grants to European colonists: 100 acres (41ha) to James Blackman in 1902 and 400 acres (162ha) to Edward Luttrell in 1804.
 The grants effectively dominated the area to the south/south-west of Richmond township and 'Luttrell's Line', which determined the extent of the grid layout of the Richmond township.
 Luttrell's property was known as Hobartville by 1816, at which time it was advertised as having a house, garden and outbuildings.

 Luttrell's grant was purchased by Lt.
 William Cox Jr., son of William Cox of (nearby) Clarendon in 1816 and by 1818 he had added Blackman's grant to the estate.
 The present homestead Hobartville was completed in 1828.
 Cox planted an avenue of oak trees leading to the house, as well as other varieties along the river banks.

 On the death of Cox in 1850, the estate was left to his wife, Elizabeth and on her death, to their son William.
 In 1863 Hobartville was conveyed to the third son, Sloper Cox, who lived there until 1877.

 Hobartville became renowned as a thoroughbred stud after purchase by its next owner, Andrew Town.
 In 1889 it passed to William Long and George Hill who sold it to Percy Reynolds in 1900.
 Reynolds, who continued the tradition of thoroughbred breeding, was born at Tocal Station in Paterson (in the Hunter Valley) and was still owner in the early 1930s.

 An aerial view (1931) indicates that part of the oak avenue (Quercus robur) had been lost although other views show its prominence.
 The immediate garden surrounding the house appears to have protected it on its north-west more than the present garden does.
 There was extensive planting to either side of the house, the trees of the entry avenue from the north were mature and the paddocks close to the house were planted with trees.

 By 1947 the oak avenue appeared more depleted.
 To the north between Richmond and the original grant boundary, the continuation of the entry drive had been planted with plane trees (Platanus x hybrida).
 The property passed out of the Reynolds family hands in 1958 and in the mid-1970s was owned by Mrs Bruce Lindsay.